ElBozoII/PC-Retailer-List/README.md

-Best retailers for countries around the world
+PC component retailers in countries around the world
 - `*` means that the retailer has good pricing
 - [number] means footnote
 - ✓ means the country already has good retailer coverage on PCPartPicker.